fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/03-wildcard-certs.md

 ## Setting Up Wildcard Certificates

+1. Make sure the stack is not running.
-1. Update the Traefik configuration to use the DNS-01 challenge instead of the HTTP-01 challenge.
+2. Update the Traefik configuration to use the DNS-01 challenge instead of the HTTP-01 challenge.
 This tells Traefik to use your DNS provider to create the DNS records needed for the challenge.
-2. Set the `prefer_wildcard_cert` flag to `true` in the Pangolin configuration file.
+3. Set the `prefer_wildcard_cert` flag to `true` in the Pangolin configuration file.

 ## Traefik Configuration